mortbopet/VelonaCore/README.md

 # Todo:
 ## Build system

-- Include `.rodata` section into RAM initialization file (this involves linker script work + BuildApp.py modifications)
+- Include `.rodata` section into RAM initialization file (this involves linker script work + BuildApp.py modifications). `.rodata` may be placed after the `.data` section, possibly exchanging place with the `.bss` section.
+- Remove `.bss` from the generated `app.data` file. the `.bss` section is per definition empty, and we need only to know the size and position of the section to zero it.

 ## Hardware